 Another brilliant item, against an heavy caster team.
 Not only gives you the hightest magic resistance in game, but also whooping 8% bonus movement speed, which works with your Warpath and extra health regen.
 Very viable choice in my opinion.

 Classic counter for heavy dps team.
-If you gonna buy Thornmail i strongly advise you to build Warmog's Armor instead of Randuin's Omen or Sunfire Cape.
+If you gonna buy Thornmail i strongly advise you to build Warmog's Armor instead of Randuin's Omen or Sunfire Aegis.
 Buy only if there are 2 or more heave ad's.

 Good item, against balanced enemy team.
 Provides both armor and magic resistance, as well as trolling passive (most of enemies will wait over your dead body for you to revive rather than chasing your teammates) which you can use also to escape with ulti if not on cd.